uclacores/dual_path_network/README.md

 The training data was generated in realtime during training as described in \[1\].
 The code for the generator is in this repo.
 A google drive link to the validation and test sets is available.
 The weights of the trained network used in the paper are also provided.

-There is a known bug in the SNR values and a [workaround is provided](IMPORTANT WARNING).
+There is a known bug in the SNR values and a workaround is provided (See the IMPORTANT WARNING).

 \[1\] S. Hanna, C. Dick, and D. Cabric, “Signal Processing Based Deep Learning for Blind Symbol Decoding and Modulation Classification,” arXiv:2106.10543 \[cs, eess\], Jun.
 2021, Accessed: Jun.
 21, 2021. \[Online\].
 Available: http://arxiv.org/abs/2106.10543